Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
   <summary><strong>Q: I am randomizing my Scene every frame and using ray casting to detect the position of objects, but my ray casts are returning incorrect results.
-What is the issue here?
+What is the issue here?</strong>
 </summary><br>

 The physics engine needs to catch up with the position and rotation of your objects and is typically a frame behind.
 When you randomize things every frame, the physics engine can never cath up.
 To fix this, call `Physics.SyncTransforms` just before calling any ray casting methods.